Who are we?

-- The CertaScan system consists of hardware, patent pending software and a system for scanning newborn footprints.
-The system is supported by installation, training and maintenance services provided by the company.
+- The CertaScan system consists of advanced scanning equipment, our patented software and affiliated services including installation, training and maintenance.
 Hospitals can also choose to add infant security photos and mom's index fingerprints to the digital records.

 Does CertaScan provide footprint keepsakes to moms for free?

 - Yes.
 When a nurse scans a baby’s foot, a copy of the foot print is printed out on an attractive “Baby’s First Foot Print” certificate with the baby’s name, birth date and time, weight and height.
 The hospital’s logo is also put on the certificate.
 When mom gets home, she can go to the company's website, www.firstfootprint.com and (1) download and print a copy of the certificate she received at the hospital, (2) download a digital copy of her baby's footprint for safekeeping and (3) customize her newborn's footprint certificate by adding baby's name in a choice of fonts, adding color to the certificate and placing a choice of borders around it.

 - CertaScan is HIPAA compliant.
 The company does not have any access to Patient Medical Information.
 Captured data and images are encrypted to meet the Federal Information Process Standard (FIPS) 140-2 encryption.